Part 4

 )

 With the new Rollout and AnalysisTemplate, we can safely try to deploy any version.
 Deploy for v2 is prevented with the Probes we set up.
 Deploy for v3 will automatically roll back when it notices that it has random crashes.
-The v4 will also eventually fail but the short 2 minutes to test may still let a version get deployed.
+The v4 will also eventually fail, but the short 2 minutes to test may still let a version get deployed.

 The Argo Rollouts kubectl plugin allows you to visualize the Rollout and its related resources.
-To watch the Rollout as it deploys, we can run it watch mode:
+To watch the Rollout as it deploys, we can run it in watch mode:

 kubectl argo rollouts get rollout flaky-update-dep --watch